DeepRank/Deeprank-GNN/README.md

 ## h5x support

-After installing  `h5xplorer`  (https://github.com/DeepRank/h5xplorer), you can execute the python file `graphprot/h5x/h5x.py` to explorer the connection graph used by GraphProt.
+After installing  `h5xplorer`  (https://github.com/DeepRank/h5xplorer), you can execute the python file `deeprank_gnn/h5x/h5x.py` to explorer the connection graph used by DeepRank-GNN.
 The context menu (right click on the name of the structure) allows to automatically plot the graphs using `plotly` as shown below.

 ![alt-text](./h5_graphprot.png)